27410/27410-2020-group-project-group-7_vibrio-natriegens/README.md

 ## Project overview
 Describe how your project is organized ...
-The report.ipynb notebook contains the main report.
+The Report.ipynb notebook contains the main report.
 In Betacarotene_in_Ecoli.ipynb, the beta-carotene pathway reactions are inserted and production calculated in *E. coli* iML1515 GSM.
 The Models folder contains the GSMs used in this project.
 In requirements.txt, all of the packages applied in this project are listed.
+In FindMetaboliteIDs.ipynb the different metabolites already present in the model are found, which are used when creating the reactions needed for the production of beta-carotene.
+The different reactions for the production of beta-carotene can be found in Beta+MVA-pathway.ipynb. modelc.html is the memote report created for the GSM model in which modifications/alterations have been made; Vibrio-natriegens-ATCC_14048-M9.html is the memote report of the original report of *V. natriegens* ATCC 14049.